Race Across the World series 2: Leg 4: Jaén, Peru → Puno, Peru

-Leg 5: Puno → Cafayate
+Leg 5: Puno, Peru → Cafayate, Argentina

 All three teams apart from Dom & Lizzie went through Bolivia to reach their destination in this leg, which was at a vineyard outside of Cafayate in Argentina.
 The three teams travelled via La Paz but needed to pass through Bolivia within three days due to a pending election which would close the border.

 Emon & Jamiul visited Valle de la Luna near La Paz and worked at the salt flat of Salinas Grandes to earn some extra money, but still managed to reach the checkpoint Grace Cafayate first on Day 33.

 Jo & Sam visited the salt flat of Salar de Uyuni before taking a train from Uyuni to the border town of Villazón to cross into Argentina, where they worked for bed and board in Quebrada de Humahuaca before travelling to Cafayate.

 Dom & Lizzie chose to go via Chile as the high altitude was making Dom feeling unwell.
 Dom suffered a seizure while trying to leave Puno, and was forced to stay an extra day back at the checkpoint hotel, before he and Lizzie left 35 hours after the leaders.
 In order to catch up, they travelled on back-to-back buses, but were trapped at San Pedro de Atacama by a lack of connecting routes, so were forced to take a break in the Atacama Desert.
 However, civil unrest broke out in Chile and they had to be evacuated to Argentina by car.
 They were again the last team to arrive at the checkpoint.

-Leg 6: Cafayate → Ilha Grande
+Leg 6: Cafayate, Argentina → Ilha Grande, Brazil

 The racers embarked on the longest leg of the race so far, travelling 3,600 km east to Ilha Grande in Brazil.
-The long journey across more expensive countries depleted the funds for all the teams.
+The long journey through expensive countries forced all the teams to spend heavily.

 3 teams concluded that they had to travel via Salta to catch a bus to the border.
 Both Emon & Jamiul and Jen & Rob chose a shorter route via Paraguay.
 Emon & Jamiul stopped at Asunción to work in a retirement home.
 Jen & Rob went to see the Iguazu Falls, and they also took a longer detour for a break to attend the Oktoberfest at Blumenau, which delayed their journey further.
 They finished second to Emon & Jamiul on Day 40 of the race.

 Both Jo & Sam and Dom & Lizzie went on a longer route from Argentina to Brazil before travelling up along the Atlantic coast.
-Although Dom & Lizzie were the last to leave, at the Cafayete bus station, they were informed by a local that there was a direct bus route to Corrientes.
-There they caught up with Jo & Sam, who had been forced to stay in Salta overnight.
+Although Dom & Lizzie were the last to leave, a local in Cafayete informed them about a direct bus route to Corrientes.
+This allowed them to catch up with Jo & Sam, who had been forced to stay in Salta overnight.
 Both teams decided to share a mini-van ride to the border with Brazil to avoid further delay.